 How long will it take to sell my business?

 Selling your business will typically take anywhere from nine to twelve months.
 Because it’s such a long process, we would definitely recommend that you consult a business brokerage office such as us.
 During this long period of time, you’ll still need to keep your business operating and with the added stress of the sale, you might find yourself overloaded with stress.
 You want your business to be efficient and perform well when you finally make the sale, so let us take care of the legwork for you.
 Check out our Sale Process section below to help you get a better understanding of the entire process.

-- 3 years of business tax returns
+- 3 years of business tax returns & balance sheets

 - Year-to-date balance sheet

-- Accounts receivable ageing report
+- Accounts receivable aging report

-- Summary of revenue distribution by customer
+- A summary of revenue distribution by customer

-- Your accountant
+- Your account

 - Your financial advisor